signature-opensource/CK-Globalization/README.md

 > **Important:** This library doesn't use the static (and async local) [CultureInfo.CurrentCulture](https://learn.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo.currentculture).

 We currently don't exploit the .NET 8 [CompositeFormat](https://learn.microsoft.com/en-us/dotnet/api/system.text.compositeformat).
-Using it requires more work from the developper: to emit a text, a CompositeFormat in the appropriate culture (the "current" one) must be located first and then written/formatted with an array of objects.
+Using it requires more work from the developer: to emit a text, a CompositeFormat in the appropriate culture (the "current" one) must be located first and then written/formatted with an array of objects.
 These objects must be compatible in terms of types and cardinality with the CompositeFormat (possible runtime errors here).
-Even if solutions that involve code generation exist like [TypealizR](https://github.com/earloc/TypealizR) that secures this process by enforcing type safety, this is always more work for the developper.
+Even if solutions that involve code generation exist like [TypealizR](https://github.com/earloc/TypealizR) that secures this process by enforcing type safety, this is always more work for the developer.

 Our approach is different.
-Instead of trying to obtain a format (the "enveloppe" of the text) *before* formatting, we always format a text with a "en" (our default) format but with placeholders rendered in the culture (provided by the DI) and captures the resulting `Text`, the "current" `TargetCulture` and the placeholders text ranges.
-Armed with this, we can *later* applies another format/enveloppe to this text and obtains the "translated" text.
+Instead of trying to obtain a format (the "envelope" of the text) *before* formatting, we always format a text with a "en" (our default) format but with placeholders rendered in the culture (provided by the DI) and captures the resulting `Text`, the "current" `TargetCulture` and the placeholders text ranges.
+Armed with this, we can *later* applies another format/envelope to this text and obtains the "translated" text.

 An interesting side-effect of this deferred translation is that the "translation" is not required to be executed on the original system: the dictionary of translations can reside on a different system in a distributed system, freeing the